microdotblog/help.micro.blog/_posts/2017-05-02-whats-next.markdown

 * Multiple account support without signing out on iOS.
 * Improve accessibility of iOS app and web site.
 * Add more user options such as block and mute.
-* Add toggle for non-square photos in iOS app.

 We've recently finished these changes:

+* Added toggle for posting non-square photos in iOS app.
+* Added new blog theme Marfa.
 * Released companion microcast app Wavelength for iPhone.
 * Added microcast hosting and podcast feeds, plus general support for audio tags.
 * Added multiple account and multiple blog support to Micro.blog for Mac.